keenlycode/adapter/docs-src/guide/intro/index.html.md

 <div style="margin-top: 2rem;"></div>

-### Variables / Functions / OOP , That's it !
+### Variables / Functions / OOP / Modules , That's it !

-### CSS now is programmable with ES6 !
-What else do we need 😉
+### CSS now is programmable with ES6 ! ...
+What else do we need ? 😉